-- Ensure that students are supervised during testing and during breaks. - Ensure that students are not running any applications on their testing device (Music streaming, YouTube[®], etc.) before launching TestNav. - Monitor the testing process by continually moving unobtrusively about the room.
+- Ensure that students are supervised during testing and during breaks. - Ensure that students are NOT running any applications on their testing device (music streaming, YouTube®, etc.) before launching TestNav. - Monitor the testing process by continually circulating the room.
 While monitoring the classroom, for paper-based testing, a Test Administrator may view students' test books and answer documents for the sole purpose of confirming that students are working in the correct Section.
-A Test Administrator may not review test books and answer documents and/or confirm whether a student has responded to all test items. - If a Test Administrator observes a student working in the incorrect Section of the test or reviewing the incorrect Section of the test, this can be a testing irregularity that must be reported to the STC. - Students taking the regular, non-accommodated online Algebra I assessment must respond to each item in order and therefore, may be working in a different section of the assessment.
-The Test Administrator may observe students working in different Sections of the assessment.
+A Test Administrator may NOT review test books and answer documents and/or confirm whether a student has responded to all test items. - If a Test Administrator observes a student working in the incorrect Section of the test or reviewing the incorrect Section of the test, this may be a testing irregularity that must be reported.